apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.write.markers.type
 > Marker type to use.
 Two modes are supported: - DIRECT: individual marker file corresponding to each data file is directly created by the writer. - TIMELINE_SERVER_BASED: marker operations are all handled at the timeline service which serves as a proxy.
 New marker entries are batch processed and stored in a limited number of underlying files for efficiency.
-Note: timeline based markers are not yet supported for HDFS <br></br>
+If HDFS is used or timeline server is disabled, DIRECT markers are used as fallback even if this is configure.
+For Spark structured streaming, this configuration does not take effect, i.e., DIRECT markers are always used for Spark structured streaming.<br></br>
 > **Default Value**: TIMELINE_SERVER_BASED (Optional)<br></br>
 > `Config Param: MARKERS_TYPE`<br></br>
 > `Since Version: 0.9.0`<br></br>